Trans in Afghanistan: A mortal danger under the Taliban | DW | 02.10.2021

 Khalid has stayed at home since then.

-Under the Taliban, LGBTQ people like Khalid and Danish must fear for their lives.
-For a man who has sex with another man there are only two possible punishments — and both are lethal.
-A Taliban judge explained in an exclusive interview with the German tabloid newspaper Bild a few weeks before the takeover that homosexuals face: "Either stoning or he has to be behind a wall that falls on him.
-The wall must be two and a half to three meters (ca. eight to nine feet) high."
+Under the Taliban, LGBTQ people like Khalid and Danish fear for their lives.
+For a man who has sex with another man there are only two possible punishments — and both are lethal, according to a Taliban judge who spoke with German tabloid newspaper Bild in an exclusive interview a few weeks before the takeover: "Either stoning or he has to be behind a wall that falls on him.
+The wall must be 2 1/2 to 3 meters [ca. 8 to 9 feet — Editor's note] high."

+Mullah Nooruddin Turabi, one of the founders of the Taliban, wants to bring back executions and amputations

 At the end of September, Mullah Nooruddin Turabi, a senior founding member of the Taliban, told the AP news agency that the government would reintroduce executions and hand amputations.
 Just like they did in the 1990s.